polkadot-fellows/xcm-format/README.md

 (The ordering provides an efficient means of guaranteeing that each asset is indeed unique within the set.)

-A `WildMultiAsset` value is represented by the SCALE-encoded tagged union with four variants:
+A `WildAsset` value is represented by the SCALE-encoded tagged union with four variants:

 - `All = 0`: Matches for all assets.
 - `AllOf = 1 { id: AssetId, fun: WildFungibility }`: Matches for any assets which match the given `id` and fungibility (`fun`).